-Papel Picado: 5 Fun Facts and Its Significance on Day of the Dead
+Papel Picado: Fun Facts, Cultural Significance, and Day of the Dead

-Discover the fascinating history of papel picado, a form of traditional Mexican art dating back to pre-Columbian times.
-Learn about how these tissue paper banners are made, their cultural significance, and their use in celebrations and decorations today.
+Papel picado is a form of traditional Mexican art that dates back to pre-Columbian times.
+Learn about how these intricately designed tissue paper banners are made, their cultural significance, and their use in celebrations such as Day of the Dead.

-Papel picado translates to “perferated paper,” which is used to create tissue paper banners with intricate designs.
-This traditional art consists of cutouts that are often strung together to create colorful banners used to decorate for celebrations and festivals.
+Papel picado translates to “perferated paper,” which is essentially tissue paper banners with intricate designs.
+This traditional art consists of cutouts that are often strung together with twine to create colorful banners used to decorate for celebrations and festivals.

 Aztec Roots: Papel picado, a pre-columbian craft, dates back to the Aztecs who used to use the bark of mulberry and wild fig trees to make and decorate a rough paper called amatl.
 They used this tree bark “paper” to make flags and banners, and used it to adorn homes, streets, fields, and temples.